Na Mooneys (album): Supporting shows

 In September 2016, the band announced that they should perform their first album supporting show on 8 October 2016 at the Glenties Fiddle Concert and their Dublin debut show on 29 January 2017 at St. Michan's Church, Dublin, Ireland during the Temple Bar TradFest.

-In October 2016, Na Mooneys announced that they should perform a second show in early 2017: on 27 January during the Letterkenny Trad Week, Co.
-Donegal, Ireland.
+In October 2016, Na Mooneys announced that they should perform a second show in early 2017: on 27 January during the Letterkenny Trad Week, County Donegal, Ireland.